WHO SHOULD COMPLETE AN INTERNSHIP?

-Check with your department coordinator to learn what your department requires of an internship.
-Some departments require more than one internship; some departments require other types of experiential learning (clinicals for nursing students, student teaching for education majors, etc.).
-Be sure to work with your department for specifics.
+Most BYU-Idaho majors require an internship.
+Some have an optional internship with alternate courses that can also meet the degree requirements.
+Check with your department coordinator or review the university catalog to learn what your department requires.
+Some departments require more than one internship; some departments require other types of experiential learning (clinicals for nursing students, student teaching for education majors).

-We recommend that you start your research two semesters in advance of the semester you'd like to work.
+We recommend that you start your research two semesters in advance of the semester you'd like to do your internship.
 This will give you time to research, prepare, apply, receive and accept an offer, and make any necessary arrangements for temporary relocation.